xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 90.0                 | 60.0                 |
 | **Level (%)**                | **Level 1**          | **Level 2**          |

+#### Explanation from Model:
+##### The road shows severe structural distresses with over 50% of the surface affected.
+There are large areas of road disintegration, potholes, and surface material loss, indicating a need for full-depth reconstruction.
 ---

 ### Road Segment 3